falcosecurity/falco-website/content/en/blog/falco-monitoring-new-syscalls.md

 }
 ```

-Using `ifdefs` here is a good practice to avoid compilation issues that may arise on different platforms.
+Using `ifdefs` here is a good practice to avoid compilation issues that may arise on different platforms/kernel versions.
 Generally, this could be a good practice to make the compilation step as robust as possible, given the fact that `openat2` is not yet supported in many kernel versions and standard libraries.

 ### Tables